modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 Two methods have been used to force the atoms to attain their lowest energy levels: laser cooling and evaporative cooling.
 In the first method when a photon bounces off the atom, the electron in the atom that absorbs the photon jumps to a higher energy level and quickly jumps back to its original level, ejecting the photon again which produces a temperature decrease.
 In the second method the atoms are located inside a magnetic trap from where the most energetic atoms escape but the slowest atoms remain.

-As an application of Heisenberg’s uncertainty principle to the condensation effect, we next quote the explanation given by Ketterle in his NOBEL LECTURE: *When atoms behave as waves: Bose-Einstein condensation and the atom laser.*
+As an application of Heisenberg’s uncertainty principle to the condensation effect, we next quote the explanation given by Ketterle in his Nobel Lecture: *When atoms behave as waves: Bose-Einstein condensation and the atom laser.*

-Formato MLA
+MLA style: Wolfgang Ketterle – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sun.
+18 Jun 2023. https://www.nobelprize.org/prizes/physics/2001/ketterle/lecture/

 "When a gas of bosonic atoms is cooled below a critical temperature $T_c$, a large fraction of the atoms condenses in the lowest quantum state.
 Atoms at temperature T and with mass m can be regarded as quantum-mechanical wavepackets that have a spatial extent on the order of a thermal de Broglie wavelength $λ_{dB}= (2πħ^2/mk_BT)^{1/2}$.
 The value of $λ_{dB}$ is the position uncertainty associated with the thermal momentum distribution and increases with decreasing temperature.
 When atoms are cooled to the point where $λ_{dB}$ is comparable to the interatomic separation, the atomic wavepackets “overlap” and the gas starts to become a “quantum soup” of indistinguishable particles.
 Bosonic atoms undergo a quantum-mechanical phase transition and form a Bose-Einstein condensate, a cloud of atoms all occupying the same quantum mechanical state at a precise temperature which, for an ideal gas, is related to the peak atomic density n by $n(λ_{dB})^3 = 2.612$.
 If the atoms are fermions, cooling gradually brings the gas closer to being a “Fermi sea” in which exactly one atom occupies each low-energy state".

 Note: *the reduced Planck constant or Dirac constant is* $ħ =h⁄(2π)$.

-Next three Figures 12.5, 12.6 and 12.7 come from Ketterle´s NOBEL LECTURE : *When Atoms Behave as Waves: Bose-Einstein Condensation and the Atom Laser*
+Next three Figures 12.5, 12.6 and 12.7 come from Ketterle´s Nobel Lecture: *When Atoms Behave as Waves: Bose-Einstein Condensation and the Atom Laser*

 Formato MLA